Shaukataliii/langchain-loaders/README.md

+## Things to focus on.
-# For each document loader in LangChain, you should focus on the following aspects:
+For each document loader in LangChain, you should focus on the following aspects:

 ### Supported File Types:
 Identify what file formats the loader can handle (e.g., PDFs, Word docs, CSVs).